edg96/DiceGame/README.md

 ## A long advice

-This project is an excellent opportunity to strengthen your skills in the key web development areas: HTML, CSS, and JavaScript.
+This project offers a straightforward opportunity to focus on the core building blocks of web development: HTML, CSS, and JavaScript.

-- HTML forms the backbone of the webpage, structuring the game's content and interface.
+- HTML serves as the foundation of web pages, defining the structure and content of a website.
+A solid understanding of HTML enables the creation of custom layouts, the integration of multimedia elements, and the effective organization of content

-- CSS handles the visual styling, providing a clean and responsive design for a smooth user experience.
+- CSS handles the styling of web pages, allowing control over the appearance of elements, such as colors, fonts, spacing, and layout.
+Mastery of CSS results in visually appealing and responsive designs

-- JavaScript introduces dynamic interactivity, controlling game logic, rolling dice, and managing player turns.
+- JavaScript introduces interactivity and dynamic behavior to web pages.
+It is used to create animations, manage user interactions, and build complex web applications

-By working on this project, you'll gain hands-on experience building a fully functional web game using these essential technologies.
+This project is designed to test knowledge of HTML, CSS, and JavaScript.